-Monday, May 1, 2017 Concurrent Sessions 3 2:00PM - 3:00PM

-Presidents' Forum Spotlight on Innovation: Collaborative for Quality in Alternative Learning (CQAL)

-Presented by: Tina Goodyear (The Presidents' Forum at Excelsior College), Judith Eaton (Council for Higher Education Accreditation), Leah Matthews (Distance Education Accrediting Commission), Ed Klonoski (Charter Oak College and The Presidents' Forum) Constituency: HE/Track: RE

-In recent years, there has been a proliferation of postsecondary providers offering college-level learning experiences untethered from the academy.
+Monday, May 1, 2017 Concurrent Sessions 3 2:00PM - 3:00PM Circle City 8 Presidents' Forum Spotlight on Innovation: Collaborative for Quality in Alternative Learning (COAL) Presented by: Tina Goodyear (The Presidents' Forum at Excelsior College), Leah Matthews (Distance Education Accrediting Commission), Ed Klonoski (Charter Oak College and The Presidents' Forum) Constituency: HE/Track: RE In recent years, there has been a proliferation of postsecondary providers offering college-level learning experiences untethered from the academy.
 These alternative providers hold the promise of decreasing cost and time to degree/credential completion, and many boast high returns for students in terms of employment and earnings potential.
 Yet, there is no clear definition of quality in such learning experiences and a lack of baseline standards to assess quality in this emergent sector leaves students, institutions, and even providers, at risk.
 With talk of extending student financial aid benefits to alternative providers, a national discussion about quality is paramount.
 Fortunately, several key national organizations have convened to address this important issue.
 Join this interactive session to learn more about CQAL and to share your experience, questions, and concerns with the group.

-Secrets to Success in the Online Classroom

-Presented by: Jamie Barron, Maria Orlando, Feranda Williamson (Cappella University) Constituency: HE/Track: RE

-State of the art technology and cutting edge curricula are only part of the successful online learning experience.
-It is the work of the effective online instructor who bridges the gap between online content and meaningful application.
-It is the well prepared instructor who positions the student for success and fosters a spirit of resilience.
-In this session, three experienced online instructors share their secrets to success in launching, managing, and completing online courses so that students are motivated to persist.

-The Importance of Learning Objects in Online Education Presented by: Mary Jane Clerkin (Berkeley College) Constituency: ALL/Track: RE

-The intent of this presentation is to suggest a way that attendees can use to enhance their online lectures by adding a variety of perspectives from different faculty and also by adding videotaped segments, called learning objects, to engage student interest.
+Circle City 11 The Importance of Learning Objects in Online Education Presented by: Mary Jane Clerkin (Berkeley College) Constituency: ALL/Track: RE The intent of this presentation is to suggest a way that attendees can use to enhance their online lectures by adding a variety of perspectives from different faculty and also by adding videotaped segments, called learning objects, to engage student interest.
+Circle City 12 Doodling for Understanding: Generative Drawing in Multimedia Learning Presented by: Roxanne Glaser (i2i Technologies) Constituency: K-12/HE/COR / Track: RE Drawing a picture of text content can improve student learning outcomes.

-Monday, May 1, 2017 Concurrent Sessions 3 2:00PM - 3:00PM

-Circle City 12 Doodling for Understanding: Generative Drawing in Multimedia Learning Presented by: Roxanne Glaser (i2i Technologies) Constituency: K-12/HE/COR / Track: RE

-Drawing a picture of text content can improve student learning outcomes.
 The challenge is to provide adequate constraints and instructional support to minimize additional cognitive processing focused on the drawing and not the content.
 Join SuperDoodleGirl in a doodle adventure to learn specific scaffolding strategies to support your learners!

-Monday, May 1, 2017 Concurrent Sessions 4 3:15PM - 4:15PM

-Circle City 3 (K-12 Room) Ohio Distance Learning: Take a 'No-Tank' Trip of Our State Presented by: David Stein (OhioDLA) Constituency: K-12/Track: RE

-Join a collection of experienced Distance Learning experts from the "Heart Of It All," and tour the various ways we virtually touch the world!
+Monday, May 1, 2017 Concurrent Sessions 4 3:15PM - 4:15PM Circle City 3 (K-12 Room) Ohio Distance Learning: Take a 'No-Tank' Trip of Our State Presented by: David Stein (OhioDLA) Constituency: K-12/Track: RE Join a collection of experienced Distance Learning experts from the "Heart Of It All," and tour the various ways we virtually touch the world!
 Museums, zoos, science centers, parks, universities, authors whatever your audience is looking for, you can find it in beautiful, virtual Ohio!

-Telepresence and Robotics in the Classroom - Tips and Tricks for Implementation Presented by: Jean Bouchard (University of Colorado, Boulder), Michael Griffith (University of Arizona, Tucson), Marci Powell (Marci Powell & Associates)

-Constituency: HE/Track: RE

-Synchronous multi-sensory learning is simple with the right tools.
+Circle City 4 (Virtual Room) Telepresence and Robotics in the Classroom - Tips and Tricks for Implementation Presented by: Jean Bouchard (University of Colorado, Boulder), Michael Griffith (University of Arizona, Tucson), Marci Powell (Marci Powell & Associates) Constituency: HE/Track: RE Synchronous multi-sensory learning is simple with the right tools.
 Directors from the Universities of Colorado and Arizona utilize robots on a video conferencing platform to meet the diverse needs of students in the higher education environment.
 Join us for a mock classroom experience and for practical technology implementation tips!

-The Quality Scorecard: Taking A Look at the Strength of Online Undergraduate Education Presented by: Maria Boccalandro (Cedar Valley College)

-Constituency: ALL/Track: PR

-What's required for high quality online learning?
+Circle City 6 The Quality Scorecard: Taking A Look at the Strength of Online Undergraduate Education Presented by: Maria Boccalandro (Cedar Valley College) and Terri Di Paolo (The LeCroy Center) Constituency: ALL/Track: PR What's required for high quality online learning?
 What does exemplary online learning at an institution involve?
 This presentation outlines the Quality Scorecard, how the tool has been adapted for the Dallas County Community College District and used to evaluate strengths and identify gaps to develop a Distance Learning Plan.